-As the game with Michigan neared, more talk seemed to surround the impending earthquake around the OSU football program than what would transpire in front of 114,132 fans in impressively rebuilt Michigan Stadium.
+As the game with Michigan neared, more talk seemed to surround the impending earthquake around the OSU football program than what would transpire in front of 114,132 fans in impressively rebuilt Michigan

 On both Nov.
-22 and 23, ground-shaking reports - first on such Internet sites as BuckeyeSports.com and later in such newspapers as The Columbus Dispatch and The (Cleveland) Plain Dealer - indicated that for-
+22 and 23, ground-shaking reports - first on such Internet sites as BuckeyeSports.com and later in such newspapers as The Columbus Dispatch and The (Cleveland) Plain Dealer - indicated that former Florida head coach Urban Meyer would be announced at some point after the game as the team's new head coach.